See something we could improve on this page? Give website feedback.

 Executive Staff

-Steve Mawdsley, Operations Manager/Deputy Director
+Steve Mawdsley, Director

-Steve brings to the workplace his real-world values of hard work, integrity, and leading by example.
-He is committed to creating a culture of support and excellence at BOEC and believes that his greatest responsibility is to support the bureau’s team of professionals so they can continue to provide exceptional service to the partner agencies and community.
+Overseeing more than 160 employees and a budget of approximately nearly $40 million, Steve brings to the workplace his real-world values of hard work, integrity, and leading by example.
+He is committed to creating a culture of support and excellence at BOEC and believes that his greatest responsibility is to support the bureau's team of professionals so they can continue to provide exceptional service to the partner agencies and community.

-Todd DeWeese, Assistant Operations Manager
+Todd DeWeese, Interim Operations Manager

 Todd DeWeese serves as one of two Assistant Operations Managers at the Bureau of Emergency Communications (BOEC).
 He provides supervision, guidance, and mentorship to 14 front-line supervisors, as well as provides general oversight and guidance in operations on a 24/7 basis.
 He serves as an advisor to the bureau’s Operations Manager on policy, technical, and functional issues.